 Poetry gives pupils the opportunity to explore and develop their use of language.
-Using this resource pack, pupils in KS1 will explore list poems, reading an example around the theme of dreams before writing their own dream list poem.
+Using this resource pack, pupils in KS1 will explore list poems, reading an example around the theme of dreams showing WAGOLL (what a good one looks like), before writing their own dream list poem using a range of poetic techniques.

 World Poetry Day is on the 21st March and this resource pack provides materials to read, write and celebrate poetry.

-List poem success criteria writing sheet: a PDF containing success criteria that pupils can use to support their writing as well as examples of adjectives that could be used to describe colour, size, texture etc.
+- List poem success criteria writing sheet: a PDF containing success criteria that pupils can use to support their writing as well as examples of adjectives that could be used to describe colour, size, texture etc to create expanded noun phrases (year 2)

 What is a list poem?